innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 The analysis includes the examination of joint angles and other kinematic parameters (stride speed, length, and duration) as well as the study of muscle activations/EMG.
 The study was computed using MATLAB.
 The code is provided in the `scripts` folder of this repository.
 It includes scripts for data processing, analysis, and visualization related to the project's aims.

-This repository serves as a comprehensive resource for researchers and students interested in the biomechanics of post-stroke gait rehabilitation, offering insights into the kinematic and kinetic aspects of walking impairments and their potential treatments.
+This repository serves as a comprehensive resource for people interested in the biomechanics of post-stroke gait rehabilitation, offering insights into the kinematic and kinetic aspects of walking impairments and their potential treatments.

 ## Project Pipeline